Transferring data to Snowflake

 1. Click Create.

-Assigning Snowflake as a Destination
+Assigning Snowflake as a destination

-To assign the Snowflake Destination to a Datastream, follow these steps:
+To assign the Snowflake destination to a datastream, follow these steps:

-1. Select the Workspace you work with in Adverity and then, in the platform navigation menu, click Datastreams.
+1. Select the workspace you work with in Adverity and then, in the platform navigation menu, click Datastreams.

-2. Click Assign Existing Destinations.
+2. Click Assign existing destination.

 1. Select the Snowflake checkbox in the list.